 Now it’s your turn.
-Let us know in the comments below who your favourite Fantasy hockey waiver wire pick of the week is.
+Let us know in the comments below which Fantasy hockey waiver wire pickups helped you the most this season.